seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 ``_Unwind_Resume``.
 Each of these functions requires a reference to the exception structure.
 Note that the most general form of a ``landingpad`` instruction can have any number of catch, cleanup, and filter clauses (though having more than one cleanup is pointless).
-The LLVM C++ front-end can generate such ``landingpad`` instructions due to inlining creating nested exception handling scopes.
+The LLVM37 C++ front-end can generate such ``landingpad`` instructions due to inlining creating nested exception handling scopes.